Accessibility in the Pyle Center

 - Use a templated slide format.

 - Use a sans-serif font, such as Arial, and maintain a large font size.
-For a list of sans-serif fonts please see this page.
+A list of sans-serif fonts for guidance.

 - Provide minimal text on each slide.